General Help FAQs

 - The Fund may allow costs to be reimbursed on a case-by-case basis where effort on one report can be incorporated into a second report.

 - If the report was never completed, all costs will be denied.
-For example, if one report was started, but never completed because a RAO was submitted, costs may be coded/recoded towards the RAO.
+For example, if one report was started, but never completed because a Permanent Solution was submitted, costs may be coded/recoded towards the Permanent Solution.
 There are no partial Task Code Maximums for unfinished reports.

-- Costs will be denied for unfinished reports if the consultant does not specifically indicate that the work was performed toward completing a RAO or where the consultant merely indicates that the report was never completed.
+- Costs will be denied for unfinished reports if the consultant does not specifically indicate that the work was performed toward completing a Permanent Solution or where the consultant merely indicates that the report was never completed.

 When there are unusual circumstances at a site that would create a situation where charges exceed the Appendix 3 Reimbursement Fee Schedule, is there a mechanism for payment of the overage?
 Will these situations be handled case-by-case via pre-approval or regardless of the situation is the contractor/consultant expected to remain below the task maximum?